UCI-GDIM32-W25/in-class-activities-Nedajist/README.md

 The Unity physics engine automatically handles slope sliding, so I only needed to find and add slope shapes.
 I readjusted the player's movement variables, decreasing their jump height.
 The player can now move while falling, albeit at a far slower pace.
 Also, I fixed a bug where the player would freeze after uncolliding with a wall because the game thought the player was falling.
 Now the player checks if it isn't colliding with anything before setting its state to falling.

+## W9
+### Activity 1
+Code scalse well if, when the program is handling a lot of data, it is easy for users to add more data, and it is performant.
+GDIM 32 is meant to teach you how to build scalable code.
+Good branching dialogue does not say in code what the next dialogue option will be, it says it with inspector-editable data.
+This way editors can easily draw paths between dialogue nodes.